Cole250/documentation/README.md

 - The last step in the network configuration process is to make a quick web security group that will act like a firewall to enable web requests.
 The first step is to navigate to “security groups” in the left pane, then choose the orange “create security group”.
 The name I chose will be “Web security group”, the description is “Enable HTTP access”.
 It’s important here to make sure that the correct VPC is selected again, next, I add an inbound rule, the type is HTTP, the source is “anywhere-IPv4”, and the description is “permit web requests”

-Step 2 web server ready
+Step 2 Web Server Ready

 Now that I have my network frame, I can add services, there are many to choose from, but they stray from my criteria.
 I will be setting up an EC2 (Elastic compute cloud) instance.
 Like the function of a normal web server, an EC2 instance is a virtual server, which consists of the average server components, a processor, RAM, storage, and other customizable features.
 The best part about operating a virtual server is that it has multiple payment options, which includes its staple in price optimization, the pay-as-you-go feature, this choice only charges you for what you use, not the infrastructure itself.
 -	To set up an instance, I navigate away from the VPC console by typing EC2 in the search bar and clicking on EC2.
 The orange button labeled “launch instance” is what I click next to enter the setup process for an EC2 instance.